-A very important step of the Positive Discipline system which recognizes improved performance is the deactiviation process.
-If an employee has maintained fully satisfactory performance during the active period of a disciplinary action and the employees attendance, conduct, and/or performance improves, it is imperative that supervisors acknowledge the improvement.
+A very important step of the Positive Discipline system which recognizes improved performance is the deactivation process.
+If an employee has maintained fully satisfactory performance during the active period of a disciplinary action and the employee's attendance, conduct, and/or performance improves, it is imperative that the supervisor acknowledge the improvement.
 The administrative process of deactivation is summarized below: